-- Someone in the United States has a stroke every 40 seconds. - Every 4 minutes, someone dies of a stroke. - Every year, more than 795,000 people in the United States have a stroke.
-About 610,000 of these are first or new strokes. - Stroke is the #5 cause of death and one of the leading causes of long-term disability in the United States. - Stroke risk increases with age, but strokes can-and do-occur at any age

-^{}Higher incidence of stroke in younger patients: COVID-19, drug use, and dissection.
+- Someone in the United States has a stroke every 40 seconds. - Every 3.5 minutes, someone dies of a stroke. - Every year, more than 795,000 people in the United States have a stroke.
+About 610,000 of these are first or new strokes. - 80% of all strokes are preventable. - Stroke is the #5 cause of death and one of the leading causes of long-term disability in the United States. - Stroke risk increases with age, but strokes can-and do-occur at any age Higher incidence of stroke in younger patients: COVID-19, drug use, and dissection.